lukaslerche/fastify-openid-client/README.md

 # auth

+A simple oAuth REST service to support Authorization Code Grant flow and Resource Owner Password Credentials flow.
-A simple auth REST service, that can be deployed with Docker.
+It can be deployed with Docker.

+## Endpoints

-`GET /login` redirects to the login URI
+`GET /login` redirects to the login URI for Authorization Code Grant flow

-`GET /callback` is called by the oAuth flow after the user has logged in
+`GET /callback` is called by the Authorization Code Grant flow after the user has logged in

+`GET /loginext` is called with query parameters `user` and `password` for Resource Owner Password Credentials flow

 ## Configuration